wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/classify-protect-sensitive-information.md

 One of the key elements of the Cloud App Security framework is protecting your sensitive information.
-Sensitivity is a subjective phrase, as this can vary from organization to organization.
+Sensitivity is a subjective phrase, as this can vary from one organization to another.

-Here, you’ll understand how to go about finding which apps are accessing your data, how to classify which information is sensitive, how to protect it from illegal access, and how to monitor and report on the overall health of your environment.
+Here, you’ll understand how to find which apps are accessing your data, how to classify which information is sensitive, how to protect it from illegal access, and how to monitor and report on the overall health of your environment.

 ## What is Information Protection?

 An employee might accidentally upload a file to the wrong place.
-Or they could send confidential information to someone who shouldn’t have that information.
+Or they could send confidential information to someone who shouldn’t have it.
 As a result, information could be lost or made accessible to the wrong person.
 Any lost or wrongfully exposed information can have serious legal, financial, or reputational consequences for your organization.
-Information is vital to any modern organization.
-You want to ensure that information is protected at all times.
+Information is vital to any modern organization, and you want to ensure that it’s protected at all times.

 To help you, Microsoft Cloud App Security natively integrates with Azure Information Protection, a cloud-based service that helps classify and protect files and emails across your organization.